BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 (@tbl:table1).
 However, the initial conditions of the simulations (i.e. the values of $x$,
 $y$ and $z$ at the start) were not given in the original paper.
-This is an important point, as the initial conditions strongly affect the simulations, particularly in the context of chaotic behavior.
+This is an important point, as the initial conditions strongly affect the simulations, particularly in the context of chaotic behaviour.
 We knew from figure 3 of the original paper that $x \approx 0.75$, and we tried to approximate $y$ and $z$ by trial and error.
 We chose initial conditions in all of our simulations to give the closest matching